Matt Juhl Qualifies for the Nationals A-Main for the Second Time

 “I knew the invert is deep, so I was a little worried about the heat race, its obviously not easy,” Juhl said about his preliminary night.
 “I got lucky in the heat race with some cars dropping out and was able to move forward but had to work my way through there too.
 Just got a good starting spot in the feature there and held my own.
 I had kind of a rough restart but once I got rolling it felt really good.”

-While many of us were surprised Juhl was not based on some of the things they have been working on during the season at Knoxville Raceway that has been abbreviated by a significant number of rain outs.
-Overall Juhl is currently 6th in the Knoxville Raceway point standings with one podium finish, two top five finishes, and five top-tens and no victories to his credit coming into the biggest event in sprint car racing.
+While many of us were surprised at the performance, Juhl was not based on some of the things they have been working on during the abbreviated season at Knoxville Raceway due to the number of rain outs.
+Juhl is currently 6th in the Knoxville Raceway point standings with one podium finish, two top five finishes, and five top-tens and no victories to his credit coming into the biggest event in sprint car racing.

 “We showed a lot of speed here during the weekly shows,” said Juhl.
 “We just had a lot of rain outs, we were trying different things, so we had some off nights.
 Overall, we have had the speed its just been putting together a good night and having some luck, especially during Nationals.”